United States Food and Drug Administration's Data Dashboard

 FDA recognizes LAAF accreditation bodies which assess LAAF accredited laboratories.

-Tables below identify accreditation bodies that have been recognized and laboratories that have been accredited under the LAAF program.
+The tables below identify specific analytes for which sufficient laboratory capacity has been attained, accreditation bodies that have been recognized, laboratories that have been accredited under the LAAF program, and a list of accredited methods including analytes.
 One recognized accreditation body (RAB) may LAAF-accredit many laboratories.
 A recognized accreditation body may issue one or many certificates of accreditation for any LAAF-accredited laboratory (LAAF-AL) location covering one or multiple laboratory scopes (LS).
 Separate laboratory locations under common ownership may be LAAF-accredited by different recognized accreditation bodies.

 Recognized Accreditation Bodies